 As smartphones have become ubiquitous, the focus of mobile computing has shifted from laptops to phones and tablets.
 Today, there are several competing mobile platforms, and as of March 3, 2011, Android has the highest market share of any smartphone operating system in the U.S.[6].
-As such, it is important to ensure that smartphones running the Android operating system maintain an acceptable level of security for a user's private information.

 Android provides the core smartphone experience, but much of a user's productivity is dependent on third-party applications.
 To this end, Android has numerous marketplaces at which users can obtain third-party applications.
-In contrast to the market policy for iOS, in which every application is reviewed before it can be posted[10], most Android markets are open for developers to post their applications directly, with no review process.
+In contrast to the market policy for iOS, in which every application is reviewed before it can be posted[12], most Android markets are open for developers to post their applications directly, with no review process.
 This policy has been criticized for its potential vulnerability to malicious applications.
 Google instead allows the Android Market to self-regulate, with higher-rated applications more likely to show up in search results.